-Here is a delicious, easy broccoli slaw recipe for your next cookout, family reunion, or goodbye picnic for your dear friends who are moving several states away.
+Here is a delicious, easy honey mustard broccoli slaw recipe for your next cookout, family reunion, or goodbye picnic for your dear friends who are moving several states away.
+It’s easy to throw together with some simple short cuts, and has a firmer bite than cabbage, which I prefer.

 So why the broccoli slaw instead of cabbage?
 I love cabbage.
 I love it roasted, boiled, stuffed cooked in soups, in casseroles, stir frys.
 But… I don’t love coleslaw.
 I know!
 I’ll eat it, of course, and I definitely enjoy some recipes – like mom’s!
 My children, who will eat huge servings of roasted cabbage, don’t care for coleslaw either.
 Enter this easy, kid-pleasing broccoli slaw recipe that I found in a magazine (Woman’s Day?) years and years ago.